ibm-cloud-docs/vmwaresolutions/vcenter/vc_planning.md

 {:important: .important}
 {:term: .term}

-# Requirements and planning for vCenter Server instances
+# Requirements and planning for vCenter Server
 {: #vc_planning}

-Review the following requirements before you order your VMware vCenter Server instances.
+Review the following requirements before you order your VMware vCenter Server instance.
 Plan your instance based on the {{site.data.keyword.cloud}} data center location, your workload capacity requirements, and add-on service requirements.

-Only a limited number of add-on services are supported for vCenter Server with NSX-T instances.
+Add-on services support varies between vCenter Server with NSX-V and vCenter Server with NSX-T instances.
 {:important}

 ## IBM Cloud account requirements